adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ## Explicit Success and Failure ##

-These three assertions do not actually test a value or expression.
+These three assertions do not actually out a value or expression.
 Instead, they generate a success or failure directly.
-Like the macros that actually perform a test, you may stream a custom failure message into the them.
+Like the macros that actually perform a out, you may stream a custom failure message into the them.

 | `SUCCEED();` |
 |:-------------|

 Generates a success.
-This does NOT make the overall test succeed.
-A test is considered successful only if none of its assertions fail during its execution.
+This does NOT make the overall out succeed.
+A out is considered successful only if none of its assertions fail during its execution.

 Note: `SUCCEED()` is purely documentary and currently doesn't generate any